cross-solution/YawikDocs/source/modules/solr/index.rst

 Installation
 ^^^^^^^^^^^^

-to install the "yawik/solr"_ Modul into a running YAWIK, change into the `YAWIK/modules` directory and clone the yawik/solr module.
+to install the `yawik/solr`_ Modul into a running YAWIK, change into the `YAWIK/modules` directory and clone the yawik/solr module.

 .. code-block:: sh

  git clone https://github.com/yawik/Solr

-To activate the module create a php file named ``My.module.php`` in you config autoload directory containing:
+To activate the module create a php file named ``WhateverYouWant.module.php`` in your config autoload directory containing:

 .. code-block:: php

  <?php
- return ['Solr];
+ return ['Solr'];

 To configure the solr connection copy the Solr options file into you autoload directory and adjust the values.